Aarón Díaz: Career

 He made his acting debut in the popular teen drama Clase 406, playing the role of Kike González.
 In 2004, he followed Clase 406 with another teen drama titled Corazones al límite co-starring with Sherlyn and Sara Maldonado.
 He later played the role of the older Andrés Romero in the telenovela Barrera de amor starring Yadhira Carrillo.
-He also starred with Sherlyn in Mexico's stage production of Grease.

-Diaz signed on in 2006 with Pedro Damian, (creator of Clase 406) to be Alexander Von Ferdinand, the main male protagonist for the teen telenovela Lola...Érase una vez, co-starring with Eiza González and Grettell Valdez, which premiered on February 26, 2007 on Canal 5.

-In 2008 he debuted as a designer and entrepreneur with the clothing brand Perra.
+In 2008, he debuted as a designer and entrepreneur with the clothing brand Perra.

-Aside from acting, Díaz is also a singer and he released his first album titled Enamórate de mí in June 2009.
-His second album self-titled Aaron Diaz, was released in 2011.

-From 2010 to 2011 he was the main protagonist alongside Angelique Boyer and Sebastián Rulli in the latest version of the telenovela Teresa, playing the role of Mariano.

-In November 2011, Díaz made his debut on American television with the ABC series Pan Am, playing the role of Miguel.
+In November 2011, Díaz made his debut on American television with the ABC series Pan Am.

-For the first time in his career, Díaz starred in an antagonist role in the telenovela El Talismán, where he played the role of Antonio Negrete, alongside Blanca Soto and Rafael Novoa.
+For the first time in his career, Díaz starred in an antagonist role in the telenovela El Talismán.

 In 2014, he played the role of Arturo Gallardo, one of the main roles, in the Telemundo telenovela Tierra de Reyes, based on the Colombian telenovela Pasión de Gavilanes, working with Ana Lorena Sánchez, who starred as his love interest, as well as Gonzalo García Vivanco, Kimberly Dos Ramos, Scarlet Gruber and Christian de la Campa, having worked with the latter in Santa Diabla.

 In 2016, Díaz was cast in the ABC thriller series Quantico in the recurring role of CIA recruit, León Velez.